mhoshi-vm/tap-carvel/manifests/tpk8s-opinionated.tanzu.japan.com/README.md

-# Unofficial Tanzu Platform for K8S opinionated carvel installer
+# Unofficial Tanzu Platform Self Managed opinionated carvel installer

-An unofficial version on the Tanzu Platform for k8s installer.
+An unofficial version on the Tanzu Platform Self Managed installer.
 No support included.

 ## Features
 - No `tanzu-sm-installer` cli = Better for gitops and/or can be installed via TMC